 There are two reasons why performance measures don’t guarantee performance.

-In this article, I address the second reason performance measures don’t guarantee performance.
-Click here to read the first article discussing the first reason.
-In the next article, I will offer a solution.
+In this article, I offer a solution to developing performance measures that actually drive performance.
+Click here to read the first and second articles discussing the two reasons.
+In this article, I offer a solution.
 What follows is an excerpt from The Contract Professional’s Playbook.

 If you would like more information about developing performance measures that actually drive performance, visit Amazon to purchase my books.
 Or, email me to bring me in as a speaker to your virtual event. email@example.com